 World Trade Center, New York City .
 This model consists of 15,716 pieces. .
 This model took six months to complete and is my sixth skyscraper based off of Spencer Rezkalla's original design.
 The towers, however, actually took me two years, off-and-on, to finally get the designs right.
-The base was especially difficult because of all its different levels, complexity, and the diversity of colors.
-Because of the high piece count, this is the biggest and most expensive permanent LEGOŽ model I have ever built.
+The base was especially difficult due to its multiple levels, overall complexity, and the diversity of colors.
+Because of the high piece count, this is the second- largest and most expensive permanent LEGO« model I have ever built.
 Completed August 25, 2010.

 Construction photos here

 LEGO« Digital Designer files for 7 WTC, WTC Plaza, and 1&2 WTC here